Dupuytren's disease: Neanderthal genes increase risk of Viking disease - Breaking Latest News

 Dupuytren’s disease usually begins with a bump in the palm of the hand: An international research team discovered that the genes of the Neanderthals are linked to the development of what is known as Viking disease.

-NEanderthal genes can significantly increase the risk of what is known as Viking disease.
+Neanderthal genes can significantly increase the risk of the so-called Viking disease.
 This was determined by an international research team through extensive genetic analyses.
 When comparing the data of almost 8,000 people with the so-called Dupuytren’s disease with around 650,000 people without this disease, the team led by Hugo Zeberg from the Karolinska Institute in Stockholm came across 61 gene variants that are associated with an increased risk.
 Three of these are from Neanderthals, including the two variants with the second and third highest correlation.

 The group, which also includes Nobel Prize winner Svante Pääbo from the Max Planck Institute for Evolutionary Anthropology in Leipzig, is presenting its results in the journal Molecular Biology and Evolution.
 Pääbo was the first researcher to sequence the Neanderthal genome.